rmodrak/mtuq/docs/install/issues.rst

             optional=True,
         )

-which causes MTUQ to fall back to slower pure Python functions at runtime.
+With this change, Cython errors will be ignored at install-time and MTUQ may fall back to slow pure Python functions at runtime.